-Once you’ve completed added both TXT records, your DNS settings are all set.
+Now that you’ve added both TXT and MX records, your DNS settings are all set.

-Note: Mailgun will also show you MX and CNAME records, however you can ignore these as they are not relevant when only using Mailgun to send emails.
+Note: Mailgun will also show you a CNAME record.
+However, you can ignore this as it’s not relevant when using Mailgun only to send emails.

 Now Mailgun will need to verify that your domain has proper DNS records.
 This verification can take a while (sometimes 24-48 hours) because DNS records may take some time to update.

 You can check the status of your domain verification by clicking the Verify DNS settings button.